A generic landing page call to action is stopping you from getting conversions.

 You want your reader to feel in control of the process, whether you’re asking them to buy something, share personal information, or learn more about your company.
 The first-person language emphasizes that it is their choice whether or not to click.

-If you look at Optionality Trading the call to action button says, “Text me the app.”
+If you look at Noble Gold Investment, the call to action button says, “Send My Free Gold Guide.”
 This immediately establishes a personal connection with landing page visitors and sends the message that they are in charge.

 Heatmaps are ideal for determining whether your CTAs are in the appropriate location because they show you where most of your visitors are engaging.
 In the beginning, you can use the two most widely used heat maps to establish the right placement for your CTA button.